JohnySeven/TWatchSKDesigner/README.md

 6. Click on the "Add new Label" button on the bottom of the Edit window.
 7. Set these field values: Text = **Anchor light** ; Font = **montserrat14**; Location = **105;128**.
 Now we have a label for the switch.
+8. File _ Save to save the modified View.

 By changing the Size and Location of switches and their labels, you can comfortably have 6 switches on a screen, in a 3 tall x 2 wide layout.

+## Example 7.
+Adding a Button to a View

+In this example, we'll add a Button to the "Gauge and Switch" View that we created in Example #6.

+The Button component behaves similar to a physical momentary switch: tap it, and a single thing happens.
+If you want that thing to happen again, you have to tap the button again.
+In our example, we'll make a button that tells the autopilot to turn 5 degrees to starboard.
+If you want to turn 10 degrees to starboard, you have to tap the button twice.
+Each tap of a button sends a PUT request to the Server, so there must be something installed on the Server that knows how to respond to the PUT request.
+In our example, that "something" is the [signalk-autopilot plug-in](https://github.com/SignalK/signalk-autopilot).

+1. Click on the "Edit view" button in the lower left corner of the "Gauge and Switch" view.
+2. Change the "Name" field to **Gauge, Switch, Button**.
+3. Click on the "Add new Button" button at the bottom of the editing window.
+4. Buttons get a text label, so set "Text" to **5º >>** and "Font" to **montserrat28**.
+5. Click on the "..." next to "Put", and fill out the pop-up window as follows:
+6. In the "PUT request" field, enter the PUT request that you find in the plug-in: everything except for the value you're PUTting.
+In our example, it's **PUT http://localhost:3000/signalk/v1/api/vessels/self/steering/autopilot/actions/adjustHeading**.
+Of course, you need to make sure that all aspects of the request are correct for your installation, such as the port (3000, or 80, or something else).
+7. Select "Push number value" and put **5** in the value field.
+Pushing a value of 5 to that URL means "set the heading to 5 degrees to starboard from our current heading".
+If you want a turn to port, the value would be -5.
+8. Click OK to close the pop-up window.
+9. Back in the editing window, set the Location to **18;172** and the Sze to **110;44**.
+10. File _ Save to save the modified View.

+By changing the Size and Location of Buttons, you can make a DynamicView to give you control over your autopilot!

 TODO:
 - Add an image of a DynamicView with a graph, a switch, and a button.